andynu/andynu.github.io/_posts/2021-11-23-rubymine-coverage-gutter-issue.md

 categories: rubymine
 ---

-Twice now I've opened up RubyMine run my rails/minitest/simple-cov coverage and while the statistics in the file selector side bar are correct, all gutter highlighting (the highlighting next to the line numbers) was red.
+I encountered incorrect code coverage highlighting in RubyMine when project was opened via symlink.

-On my laptop I keep an encrypted volume where my source is kept, for safety.
-Let's call it `/mnt/encrypted-src`.
+This happens because  The project files were stored in /actual/project/path, but a symlink to this location was created at /symlink/path.
+Opening the RubyMine project via the symlink caused a mismatch between the real file paths and the paths stored in SimpleCov's coverage data.

-For convenience I keep a symlink to it in `~/work`.
-Now most everything works fine if I open a project via the ~/work symlink, but SimpleCov's `coverage/.resultset.json` expands the file refences to their full disk path (removing the symlink) e.g. /mnt/encrypted-src/example.rb.
-But the RubyMine gutter code must be looking at the symlinked path /home/andy/work/example.rb.
-So the two don't match, and I get no coverage statistics.
+Specifically, SimpleCov expanded the paths to their full real locations (e.g. /actual/project/path/file.rb) while RubyMine saw the symlinked path (e.g. /symlink/path/file.rb).
+This caused RubyMine to be unable to match the files to their coverage data, resulting in missing or incorrect highlighting.

-<b>[SOLUTION] **Symlinks!
-You should not open the project through RubyMine via a symlink.
-Fix the issue by re-opening the project at it's hard location on disk.**</b>
+The root cause was accessing the project via symlink rather than the real file path. **To resolve, reopened the project directly via /actual/project/path instead of the symlink.**